cagatayturkann/blogProjects/README.md

 Current projects in this repository:

 - [Fastify Node.js RESTful API](./fastify-nodejs-restful-api) - A simple and fast RESTful API built with Fastify and Node.js
+- [BFF File Handler](./bff-file-handler) - A secure TypeScript service for handling large CSV file uploads with rate limiting and monitoring

 Categories that will be covered:
 - Web Development